Charles Edward Stuart: Childhood and education: 1720–1734

-Charles was said to have suffered from weak legs at an early age, potentially as a result of rickets.
+Charles was said to have suffered from weak legs at an early age, possibly as a result of rickets.
 However, Charles was instructed in a regime of exercise and dancing to help improve his constitution, which strengthened his legs by later years.
-Charles spent much of his early childhood in Rome and Bologna in the environment of a small retinue and a close but often argumentative family.
+Charles spent much of his early childhood in Rome and Bologna in the company of a small retinue and a close but often argumentative family.
 His brother Henry Benedict Stuart was born 5 years later on 6 March 1725.
 His mother and father were regularly at disagreement with each other, leading to one notable incident in which Clementina left the palace shortly after Henry's birth in 1725 and moved to a convent, not returning until 1727.
-As the legitimate heirs to the thrones of England, Scotland, and Ireland—according to the Jacobite succession, James and his household lived with a sense of pride, and staunchly believed in the divine right of kings.
-Charles spent much of his early years in the company of older men, several of which acted as his tutors.
+As the legitimate heir to the thrones of England, Scotland, and Ireland—according to the Jacobite succession, James, along with his household, lived with a sense of pride, and staunchly believed in the divine right of kings.
+Charles spent much of his early years in the company of older men, several of whom acted as his tutors.
 Charles Edward's governor was the Protestant James Murray, Jacobite Earl of Dunbar.
-While the pope had raised initial concerns over Charles's religious education under a Protestant governor, James agreed that Charles would be raised as a Catholic.
+While the Pope had raised initial concerns over Charles's religious education under a Protestant governor, James agreed that Charles would be raised as a Catholic.
 Among his tutors were the Chevalier Ramsay, Sir Thomas Sheridan and Father Vinceguerra, a Catholic priest.
 He quickly became conversant in English, French and Italian, although it was said that he never fully mastered any language and was partially illiterate.
 During his childhood, he was reported to enjoy hunting, horsemanship, a form of golf, music and dancing.